Asian airlines slash flights to Hong Kong as unrest escalates

-Routes Online said the latest schedules showed cancellations from PT Garuda Indonesia (Persero) Tbk, India’s SpiceJet Ltd, Malaysia’s AirAsia Group Bhd, South Korea’s JejuAir Co Ltd and Jin Air Co Ltd and the Philippines’ PAL Holdings Inc and Cebu Air Inc.
+Routes Online said the latest schedules showed cancellations from PT Garuda Indonesia (Persero) Tbk (GIAA.JK), India’s SpiceJet Ltd (SPJT.NS), Malaysia’s AirAsia Group Bhd (AIRA.KL), South Korea’s JejuAir Co Ltd (089590.KS) and Jin Air Co Ltd (272450.KS) and the Philippines’ PAL Holdings Inc (PAL.PS) and Cebu Air Inc (CEB.PS).

 The cuts come as Hong Kong police on Monday fired tear gas at protesters trying to escape a besieged university, while others armed with petrol bombs awaited an expected operation to oust them.